bayfrontmedia/bones-service-api/docs/events.md

 - `api.controller.auth`: Executes when an `AuthApiController` is instantiated.
 The controller instance is passed as a parameter.
 - `api.controller.private`: Executes when a `PrivateApiController` is instantiated.
 The controller instance is passed as a parameter.
 - `api.controller.public`: Executes when a `PublicApiController` is instantiated.
 The controller instance is passed as a parameter.
+- `api.event.delete_expired_keys': Executes when the `delete-expired-keys` scheduled job is run.
+- `api.event.delete_expired_invitations': Executes when the `delete-expired-invitations` scheduled job is run.
+- `api.event.delete_expired_tokens': Executes when the `delete-expired-tokens` scheduled job is run.
+- `api.event.delete_expired_totps': Executes when the `delete-expired-totps` scheduled job is run.
+- `api.event.delete_expired_users': Executes when the `delete-expired-users` scheduled job is run.
 - `api.response`: Executes just before the API response is sent with the `respond` method.
 The `ApiController` instance is passed as a parameter.
 - `api.user.impersonate`: Executes when a user is being impersonated.
 Two [User](https://github.com/bayfrontmedia/bones-service-rbac/blob/master/docs/user.md)